0/5

 In the bowl of a stand mixer fitted with the dough hook, combine the flour, cornflour, and salt.
 Start the mixer on low speed and slowly drizzle in the olive oil, allowing it to mix until the flour resembles coarse crumbs.
 Gradually add the warm water while the machine continues mixing.
 Mix until the dough comes together into a smooth, non-sticky ball.
 You may need to adjust the water quantity slightly to achieve the right consistency.

 Once the dough forms, increase the speed to medium and knead in the mixer for 5-7 minutes until it’s smooth and elastic.
-Divide the dough into 3 equal portions, cover them with a damp towel or plastic wrap, and let them rest for at least 1 hour before use.
+Divide the dough into 2 or 3 equal portions, cover them with a damp towel or plastic wrap, and let them rest for at least 1-2 hours before use.

 Step 2.
 Prepare the Filling